Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Dual tree-depth, circuit complexity and Graver basis

 \begin{proof}[Proof of Theorem~\ref{thm:alg-tdD}] Let $f_D$ be the function from the statement of Theorem~\ref{thm:boundg} and set $k=f_D(d,e)$; note $f_D(d,e)\le 2^{2^{(d \log e)^{O(1)}}}$ by Eisenbrand et al.~\cite{EisHKKLO19}.
 Apply the algorithm from Corollary~\ref{cor:alg-tdD-opt} with the parameter $k$ to an input matrix $A$.
-If the algorithm reports that $c_1(A)>k$, then $A$ is not equivalent to a matrix with dual tree-depth at most $d$ and entry complexity at most $e$.
-If the algorithm outputs a matrix $A'$ and $\td_D(A')>d$, then $\td_D^*(A)>d$ and so the matrix $A$ is not equivalent to a matrix with dual tree-depth at most $d$.
-Otherwise, the dual tree-depth of $A'$ is at most $d$ and its entry complexity is $2^{O(k^2)}=2^{O\left(f_D(d,e)^2\right)}$, i.e., it is bounded by a function of $d$ and $e$ only as required. \end{proof}
+If the algorithm reports that $c_1(A)>k$, then $A$ is not row-equivalent to a matrix with dual tree-depth at most $d$ and entry complexity at most $e$.
+If the algorithm outputs a matrix $A'$ and $\td_D(A')>d$, then $\td_D^*(A)>d$ and so the matrix $A$ is not row-equivalent to a matrix with dual tree-depth at most $d$.
+Otherwise, the dual tree-depth of $A'$ is at most $d$ and its entry complexity is bounded by $f(k)=f(f_D(d,e))$ where $f(\cdot)$ is the function from Corollary~\ref{cor:alg-tdD-opt}, i.e., the entry complexity of $A'$ is bounded by a function of $d$ and $e$ only as required. \end{proof}